A significant proportion of masive white dwarfs are the result of merging of two stars.

 [Image source : https://www.nasa.gov/wp-content/uploads/2023/03/139459main_image_feature_468_ys_full.jpg]

-The white dwarf star that is a product of merging is expected to be massive that average white dwarf stars which are about the mass of our Sun.
-The researchers observed data from 25 of the ultra-massive white dwarf stars situated within about 80 light years from our solar system.
-These were all about 1.3 time or more massive than the Sun.
+A white dwarf , that is a product of merging, is expected to be massive than the average white dwarf stars which are about the mass of our Sun.
+The researchers observed the data from 25 of the ultra-massive white dwarf stars situated within about 80 light years from our solar system.
+These were all about 1.3 times or more massive than the Sun.

-The properties that differentiate the product of a merger event from a normal white dwarf is its rotational speed, the magnetic strength and kinematics properties.
+The properties that differentiate the product of a merger event from a normal white dwarf are its rotational speed, the magnetic strength and kinematics properties.

 Rotational speed

-A normal white dwarf star with an average mass of about 0.6 solar mass rotates once in about 24 hours or one day.
-However a white dwarf merger products are expected to rotate in about 10 to 20 minutes.
+A normal white dwarf star with an average mass of about 0.6 solar mass rotates once in about 24 hours.
+However the white dwarf merger products are expected to rotate in about 10 to 20 minutes.
 Five of the stars observed by the scientists had rotational speed from 1 minute to 1 hour.

 Magnetism

 White dwarfs acquire strong magnetic properties as a result of crystallization of carbon and oxygen in their cores.
 The crystallization causes separation of carbon and oxygen from other gases present which form a convective current.
-But this phenomena cannot produce magnetic fields of strength of that are observed in some of the white dwarfs formed after merging of two white dwarfs.
+But this phenomenon cannot produce magnetic fields of strength that is observed in some of the white dwarfs formed after merging of two white dwarfs.

 Kinematics

-White dwarf star which is product of a merging appears to be hotter and younger than what it would appear if it had evolved as a single star.
+White dwarf which is a product of a merging appears to be hotter and younger than what it would appear if it had evolved as a single star.

 Original article: https://academic.oup.com/mnras/article/518/2/2341/6795949